Environmental Policy & Mgmt (EPM)

-The practical and theoretical basis of recreational use of public and private lands is examined in the context of ecosystem management.
+The practical and managerial theoretical basis of recreational use of public and private lands is examined in the context of ecosystem management.
 The statutory and regulatory policies and current issues regarding the management and use of lands in wilderness systems, wild and scenic river corridors, parks, and open spaces are discussed in detail.
 The impacts of recreational uses on the environment and conflicts with other uses of land and resources are discussed.
-Land use planning policies and decisions which respond to recreation, wilderness and open space issues are examined.
+Land use planning policies and decisions, decisions which respond to recreation, wilderness, wilderness and open space issues will be are examined.
+At this end of this course, students will create a visitor impact use assessment using the Inter-agency Visitor Use Management Framework (IVUMF).
 Field trips to Rocky Mountain National Park, Chatfield State Park, or other outdoor recreation sites will be scheduled to supplement classroom meetings.

 EPM 4115 Introduction to Ecology (4 Credits)

-This course examines the concepts of the ecosystem, populations, communities, the flows of energy, material cycles, and the necessity of diversity.
-Concepts including the unity of organisms and inseparable interactions with the physical environment are analyzed.
-Class discussions include topics such as the formation, distribution, and organization of ecological communities; plant succession and nutrient cycling; evolutionary trends of plant and animal populations; and species interactions in subalpine and alpine forests, prairies, and plains.
+This course examines the concepts of the ecosystem, populations, communities, the flows of energy, material cycles, and biotic diversity.
+Students will analyze ecological concepts including the unity of organisms and inseparable interactions with the physical environment.
+Class discussions include topics such as the formation, distribution, and organization of ecological communities, plant succession, and nutrient cycling.
+Students will also evaluate aspects of evolutionary trends within plant and animal communities as they relate to ecological principles.